Typescript Switch case tutorial with examples

 true

-Switch case union type with Object and interface
+Switch Case Union Type with Object and Interface

-The below example uses the below things.
+The example below uses the following.

-- Created marker interfaces that have no methods
+• Created marker interfaces that have no methods.

-- Each class has a discriminator type
+• Each class has a discriminator type.

 interface Animal {}